 They both swim daily, even in winter – brrrr, in this natural pond as a way to connect with nature and get exercise!

 They also grow most of their own vegetables – organically of course!

+I was intrigued by the foraging workshops.
 Although I am a regular hiker and even spent seven days walking the Wicklow Way in Ireland, I confess to not knowing much about how to find and prepare wild food.
 Unless you count stumbling upon a berry bush and popping juicy berries into my mouth!

-Blackstairs Eco-Trails offers six hours hands-on foraging workshops called Find It, Pick It, Cook It, Eat It.
+Blackstairs Eco-Trails offers six hours of hands-on foraging workshops called Find It, Pick It, Cook It, Eat It.
 Not only do you get a three-course lunch, but you will also get treats to take away.

 Depending on the time of year, that may include nettle scones, fried dandelion leaves, nettle pesto or even a Christmas feast if you’re there in November!

-Primrose: You pick this flower, then paint it with castor sugar to crystal it!
+Primrose: You pick this flower, then paint it with castor sugar to the crystal it!
 Voila, you have gorgeous foraged and edible cake decorations!
 So pretty – and tasty!